Oxidation Numbers and States

 Sulfate Ion (`SO_4^{2-}`)

 Following the rules, the sulfate ion as a whole has an oxidation state of –2.
 Oxygen typically has an oxidation state of –2, except in peroxides.
 With four oxygen atoms, we have a total of –8.
-Consequently, sulfur must exhibit an oxidation state of +6 to achieve the –2 state for the entire ion.
+Consequently, sulfur must have an oxidation state of +6 to achieve the –2 state for the entire ion.

 Dichromate Ion (`Cr_2O_7^{2–}`)